-(s) Recent accounting pronouncements
+(r) Recent accounting pronouncements

-- (i) IFRS 9 Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
-IFRS 9 replaces the multiple rules in IAS 39 and uses a single approach to determine whether a financial asset is measured at amortized cost or fair value.
+(i) IFRS 9 - Financial instruments ("IFRS 9") was issued in final form in July 2014 by the IASB and will replace IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-IFRS 9 is effective for annual periods beginning on January 1, 2018.
-The Company is currently assessing the impact of this pronouncement. - (ii) IAS 32 Financial instruments: Presentations ("IAS 32") clarifies some of the requirements for offsetting financial assets and financial liabilities on the consolidated statement of financial position.
-The amendment to IAS 32 is effective for annual periods beginning on or after January 1, 2014.
+IFRS 9 also includes requirements relating to a new hedge accounting model, which represents a substantial overhaul of hedge accounting which will allow entities to better reflect their risk management activities in the financial statements.
+The most significant improvements apply to those that hedge non-financial risk, and so these improvements are expected to be of particular interest to non-financial institutions.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
+Earlier application is permitted.

+(ii) IFRS 11 - Joint Arrangements ("IFRS 11") was amended in May 2014 to require business combination accounting to be applied to acquisitions of interests in a joint operation that constitute a business.
+The amendments are effective for annual periods beginning on or after January 1, 2016.
 Earlier adoption is permitted.
 The Company is currently assessing the impact of this pronouncement.